KnutOplandMoen/KnutOplandMoen/README.md

 ### Hi there 👋

-I'm Knut, a Master's student in Computer Science at the Norwegian University of Science and Technology (NTNU)
+I'm Knut, a Computer Science student at the Norwegian University of Science and Technology (NTNU)

 ---